 Not to mention possible extensions (called modules), whose prices start on average around $20.

-Despite an intuitive dashboard, OpenCart remains a solution a little more technical to master than WooCommerce.
+Despite an intuitive dashboard, OpenCart remains a solution that’s a little more technical to master than WooCommerce.

-Even if many modules are offered, you will need a solid knowledge of PHP (the language in which the platform is coded) if you want to customize it finely.
+Even though there are many modules available, you will need a solid knowledge of PHP (the language in which the platform is coded) if you want to customize it finely.

-In the middle of all this, it is not easy to find your way around, is it?
+With all these options, it’s not easy to find your way around, is it?
 So, which tool should you choose?

 To answer this question, you must first consider several factors:

-• Your needs: do you want to create a store with many products?
-Do you want to sell only a certain type of product (e.g. digital products)?
+- Your needs: Do you want to create a store with many products?
+Do you want to sell only a certain type of product (e.g., only digital products)?

-• Your technical capabilities: do you want to get your hands dirty?
-Are you ready to take care of the maintenance, the security or the hosting of your ecommerce site?
+- Your technical capabilities: Do you want to get your hands dirty?
+Are you ready to manage the maintenance, security, or the hosting of your e-commerce site?

-• The need for individual help: in this case, the presence of a user assistance will be required.
+- The need for individual help: In this case, the presence of user assistance will be required.

-• Your budget.
-Don’t forget that even if a software is free at the beginning, there are additional costs to take into account (e.g.:purchase of extensions).
-It is important to set a budget that you do not exceed from the start!
+- Your budget.
+Don’t forget that even if a software is free at the beginning, there are additional costs to take into account (e.g., purchase of extensions).
+It is important to set a budget that you won’t exceed from the start!

-Once you have taken stock of all this, you will see much more clearly. 😉
+Once you have taken stock of all this, you’ll see much more clearly. 😉

 Now you just have to choose the right tool.

-The best ecommerce plugin does not exist.
+The ideal e-commerce plugin doesn’t exist.
 The right tool is above all a tool adapted to your needs.

 Nevertheless, here are some tips to help you decide:

-• If you don’t want to bother with technology and don’t use WordPress (and don’t plan to), Shopify should suit you.
+- If you don’t want to bother with technical settings and don’t use WordPress (and don’t plan to), Shopify should suit you.

-What about you, what’s your opinion on it?
+Now it’s your turn: what’s your opinion of WooCommerce and its alternatives?
 Share your feedback in the comments.